6 Shows To Binge Once You've Finished The White Lotus

-If you couldn’t already tell from the proliferation of think pieces on your Twitter timeline, The White Lotus is over.
-The breakout HBO hit created by Mike White, about the lives of a group uber-rich people vacationing at a Hawaiian resort, and the people who work there, has provided some much-needed escapism over the last month before culminating in a highly polarizing ending on Sunday.
+The White Lotus is setting its sights on a new location.
+The breakout HBO hit created by Mike White, about the lives of a group of uber-rich people vacationing at luxurious resorts, and the people who work there, has provided some much-needed escapism since its premiere, culminating in multiple polarizing Sunday evenings.

 Succession (HBO Max)